Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 -deploymentPassword *\<password\>*
 ```
 If this parameter is set, all of the passwords used within the solution
-will be set to the supplied value.
+is set to the supplied value.
 The deploymentPassword parameter is
 intended for testing purposes, and should not be used in a production
 environment.
-If this parameter is not used, the script will generate and
+If this parameter is not used, the script generates and
-display 15-character strong passwords for every role.
+displays 15-character strong passwords for every role.
 ```
 -deploymentPrefix *\<prefix\>*
 ```
-A string of 1 to 5 alphanumeric characters that will be used to create
+A string of 1 to 5 alphanumeric characters that is used to create
 distinct resource group names.
 If you run the script multiple times, you
 must choose a different prefix each time to avoid conflicts with other
 resources.